-- 1. Corrosion damage incurred by your 900 SC MerCruiser product(s) is not covered under this warranty. - Minor adjustments and tune-ups, including checking, cleaning or adjusting spark plugs, ignition components, carburetor or EFI settings, filters, belts, controls, and checking lubrication made in connection with normal services. - 3.
-Damage caused by lack of maintenance. - 4.
-Haul-out, launch, towing charges, and all related transportation charges and/or travel time, etc. - 5.
-Additional service work requested by customer other than that necessary to satisfy the warranty obligation. - 6.
-Labor performed by other than an authorized dealer may be covered only under following circumstances: When performed on emergency basis (providing there are no authorized dealers in the area who can perform the work required or have no facilities to haul out, etc., and prior factory approval has been given to have the work performed at this facility).
+- Minor adjustments and tune-ups, including checking, cleaning or adjusting spark plugs, ignition components, carburetor or EFI settings, filters, belts, controls, and checking lubrication made in connection with normal services. - 2.
+Damage caused by lack of maintenance. - 3.
+Haul-out, launch, towing charges, and all related transportation charges and/or travel time, etc. - 4.
+Additional service work requested by customer other than that necessary to satisfy the warranty obligation.

-- 7. Use of other than Mercury Precision or Quicksilver parts when making warranty repairs. - Engine noise does not necessarily indicate a serious engine problem.
-If diagnosis indicates a serious internal engine condition, which could result in a failure, condition responsible for noise should be corrected under the warranty. - 9.
-Lower unit and/or propeller damage caused by striking a submerged object is considered a marine hazard. - 10.
-Water in the starter motor. - Starter motors and/or armatures or field coil assembly, which are burned, or where lead is thrown out of commutator because of excess cranking. - 12.
+- 5. Labor performed by other than an authorized dealer may be covered only under following circumstances: When performed on emergency basis (providing there are no authorized dealers in the area who can perform the work required or have no facilities to haul out, etc., and prior factory approval has been given to have the work performed at this facility). - 6.
+Use of other than Mercury Precision or Quicksilver parts when making warranty repairs. - 7.
+Engine noise does not necessarily indicate a serious engine problem.
+If diagnosis indicates a serious internal engine condition, which could result in a failure, condition responsible for noise should be corrected under the warranty. - 8.
+Lower unit and/or propeller damage caused by striking a submerged object is considered a marine hazard. - 9.
+Water in the starter motor. - 10.
+Starter motors and/or armatures or field coil assembly, which are burned, or where lead is thrown out of commutator because of excess cranking. - 11.
 Valve or valve seat grinding required because of wear.